rahilwazir/RecursiveSearchAndRemove/README.md

      $logResults = true;
     ```

-# Deafult usage
+# Default usage
 - By default, the script is written to find and replace Eval Base64 Decode or Encode
 recursively in directory.
 This can help you identify if there is any malicious code in your
 directory and remove it using this script.

 # Custom usage
-    - This script can be modifed to search any other pattern by modifying the `$pattern` varaibale.
+- This script can be modifed to search any other pattern by modifying the `$pattern` variable.
 You can use your own regex pattern here to find or replace the desired matching pattern